michaelmcandrew/civicrm-user-guide-gitbook/events/keeping-track-of-events-and-participants.md

     as parking options or changes to the programme.

 ### List participant's individual fees
- {style="font-size: 14px; font-family: Arial, verdana, sans-serif; font-weight: bold; margin-bottom: 5px; color: rgb(0, 0, 0); font-style: normal; font-variant: normal; letter-spacing: normal; line-height: 17px; orphans: auto; text-align: start; text-indent: 0px; text-transform: none; white-space: normal; widows: auto; word-spacing: 0px; -webkit-text-stroke-width: 0px;"}

 1. Navigate to **Search > Custom Searches**.
 2. Click on **Event Aggregate**.
 3. Choose your search criteria, and click **Search**.

-### Changing event registration selections for an existing participant {style="font-size: 14px; font-family: Arial, verdana, sans-serif; font-weight: bold; margin-bottom: 5px; color: rgb(0, 0, 0); font-style: normal; font-variant: normal; letter-spacing: normal; line-height: 17px; orphans: auto; text-align: start; text-indent: 0px; text-transform: none; white-space: normal; widows: auto; word-spacing: 0px; -webkit-text-stroke-width: 0px;"}
+### Changing event registration selections for an existing participant

 Sometimes the details of an existing registration needs to be changed.
 Some examples are: